Masicko/DistributionOfRelaxationTimes.jl/README.md

 - `control` : the control struct used for DRT evaluation.

 ## Plotting
-Data can be plotted with functions which are shown in Example_.
+Data can be plotted with functions which are shown in Example_01_backward_plot.